bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ### Modern, clear, readable typography and layout on a multitude of devices

-No more zooming in and sliding around trying to read a PDF on a small screen.
-This ebook was designed to look clean and be easy to read on almost any device and any ereading software.
+No more zooming in and sliding around trying to read a PDF on a small screen; this ebook was designed to look clean and be easy to read on almost any device and any ereading software.

 <img src="https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/blob/b2907d6e8e5f07a228f6be2cb2f5bf7a633c19e7/screenshots/applebooks_imageandcaption.png?raw=true" width="350" alt-text="a screenshot of a double page spread"> <img src="https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/blob/f53cfea2c32968cb77b5a142d68887e6766b01e1/screenshots/kobo_imageandcaption.png?raw=true" width="300" alt-text="Screenshot of Kobo ereader page with image and caption"> <img src="https://github.com/bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/blob/f53cfea2c32968cb77b5a142d68887e6766b01e1/screenshots/iphone_imageandcaption.PNG?raw=true" width="200" alt-text="Screenshot of apple books on iphone ereader page with image and caption">